-With prices starting at $1,900 pesos ($106 USD) per person, we did find the tequila train to be quite pricey, particularly by Mexico standards.
+With prices starting at $1,900 pesos ($106 USD) per person, we did find the tequila train to be quite pricey, particularly so by Mexico standards.
 However, we also thought that the Herradura Tequila Express was totally worth the splurge.
 Considering everything that is included, this excursion has excellent value.
 We may have drunk nearly $100 worth of tequila throughout the day, so we felt that justified the cost alone.

 But the Tequila Herradura Express was worth so much more than the free-flowing drinks.
 The included 4-course lunch, anchored by filet mignon, added tremendous value.
 The Casa Herradura tour, the premium tequila tasting, the mariachi performance, and the awesome train ride itself further supported the worth of the entire luxurious 10-hour day.